 Description

-Cinta Senese PDO is the fresh meat obtained from pigs belonging to the Cinta Senese breed, born, reared and slaughtered in the Tuscany region.
+The Cinta Senese PDO is reserved exclusively for all the edible parts of the carcass of pigs belonging to the Cinta Senese breed, born, reared and slaughtered in the Tuscany region.

 Production Area